terrywbrady/UsingAppScript/PITCHME.md

 }
 ```
 #VSLIDE
+### Example 3A: Save the Script Project
-Save the Script Project, name it "Test Project"
+Name the project something like "Test Project"

 #VSLIDE
-### Test the script
+### Example 3A: Test the script
 From the "Select function" drop down, select "test" and click the "Run" or "Debug" button
 ![screenshot](screenshots/screen1.jpg)

 #VSLIDE
+### ### Example 3A: View Log Output
 Click "View Logs" to confirm that the function ran.
 ![screenshot](screenshots/screen2.jpg)

 #VSLIDE
-### Use the script as a Spreadsheet formula
+### Example 3A: Use the script as a Spreadsheet formula
 - Modify cell B2 to contain the following formula `=isbnLookup(A2)`
 - Copy cell B2 into cell B3 to create the following formula `=isbnLookup(A3)`
 - Verify that the cell contents display the result of the function
 ![screenshot](screenshots/screen3.jpg)

-#VSLIDE
+#HSLIDE
-### Enhance the script with an external service call
+### Example 3B: Enhance the script with an external service call
 - [Google Apps Script API Reference for UrlFetchApp](https://developers.google.com/apps-script/reference/url-fetch/url-fetch-app)
 - Update the isbnLookup function to use the [Google Books API](https://developers.google.com/books/docs/v1/using#web-applications) to lookup the isbn

 #VSLIDE
+### Example 3B: Call Google Books Service
 ```
 function isbnLookup(id) {
   var url = "https://www.googleapis.com/books/v1/volumes?country=US&q=isbn:"+id;